 Third party fee income includes income that is incremental and/or directly attributable to our underwriting operations.
-It is primarily comprised of fees earned by the International segment for management services provided to third party syndicates and consortia.
-We believe that this measure is a relevant component of our underwriting income (loss).
+It is primarily comprised of fees earned by the International segment for management services provided to third party syndicates and consortia, and by the Bermuda segment for performance based management fees generated by our third party capital manager, Ada Capital Management Ltd. We believe that this measure is a relevant component of our underwriting income (loss).